marmelab/react-admin/docs/List.md

 );
 ```

-A custom bulk action, is a material-ui [`MenuItem`](http://www.material-ui.com/#/components/menu), for which you are entirely responsible.
-It will receive several props allowing it to perform its work:
+A custom bulk action is a material-ui [`MenuItem`](http://www.material-ui.com/#/components/menu), for which you are entirely responsible.
+The component receives several props allowing it to perform its job:

 * `resource`: the currently displayed resource (eg `posts`, `comments`, etc.)
 * `basePath`: the current router base path for the resource (eg `/posts`, `/comments`, etc.)